 At the end of fieldwork each day, check that you have filled out the cover sheet of a Household Questionnaire for each household assigned to you, whether or not you managed to complete an interview.
-For all of the interviews that you have completed write the final result on the survey information section and make any notes in that may be of help to the Supervisor and Editor, such as any problems you experienced in locating a household or completing a Household Questionnaire in conducting an interview with eligible respondent.
-For difficult/non-contacted cases, at least three visits will be made to a household during the HIICS in an effort to obtain a completed interview.
+For all of the interviews that you have completed write the final result on the survey information section and make any notes in that may be helpful to the Supervisors and Editors, such as any problems you experienced in locating a household or completing a Household Questionnaire in conducting an interview with eligible respondent.
+For difficult/non-contacted cases, at least three visits should be made to a household to complete the interview.

-E. DATA QUALITY
+E. Data Quality

 It is the responsibility of the supervisor to review the Household Questionnaire from a sample cluster while the interviewing team is still in the cluster.
 The editing rules are explained in detail in the Supervisor's Manual.
 The supervisor should assist in editing questionnaires during the first few weeks of fieldwork.
-The field editor will discuss with each interviewer the errors found in the collection of data.
+The field editor will discuss with each interviewer the errors found in the data.
 It may sometimes be necessary to send an interviewer back to a respondent in order to correct some data error.